peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object is not a CBOR array or CBOR map.

 ### Remove

     public boolean Remove(Object obj)

 If this object is an array, removes the first instance of the specified item (once converted to a CBOR object) from the array.
-If this object is a map, removes the item with the given key (once converted to a CBOR object) from the map.
+If this object is a map, removes the item with the specified key (once converted to a CBOR object) from the map.

 **Parameters:**